 - Primedice – Dice

 Crypto gambling is decentralized, so, in theory, should be allowed globally.
 However, the United Kingdom Gambling Commission (UKGC) are extremely proactive in writing to crypto gambling sites.
 They warn them that operating in Britain is illegal and will incur a large penalty.
 A lot of crypto sportsbooks don’t want to take them on and as a result geo-block UK bettors.

 In 2016 UKGC agreed that UK gambling license holders can accept cryptocurrencies.
 However, the license holder must complete Know Your Customer (KYC) identification checks.
 An advantage of crypto gambling is anonymity – KYC removes this.
 Additionally, a UK gambling license is notoriously hard and expensive to acquire, with a high level of maintenance required to keep up with the strict regulations.
 On top of this, high yearly fees mean most crypto sportsbooks and casinos just opt to block UK players rather than jumping through the many hoops.

-If you get caught using a VPN on a crypto gambling site which isn’t VPN-friendly then your account will be closed and it’s highly likely your funds will be confiscated.
-VPN-friendly sites will be ok with this, and you shouldn’t have an issue with them.
+If you get caught using a VPN on a crypto gambling site which isn’t VPN-friendly then your account will be closed and your funds will likely be confiscated.
+VPN-friendly sites will be okay with this, and you shouldn’t have an issue with them.

 We asked customer service agents from various sportsbooks and casinos about this, you can see the answers they gave here, along with the dangers of using a VPN, and the best VPNs to use.